The cognitive instrument fired.

 Alaric moved.

-The air inside thickened, went opaque at the edges, took on the specific quality of space that had been told it was not connected to the space outside it anymore.
-Partial Temporal Distortion followed half a second later, applying to everything within the boundary that qualified as a threat vector, which in this case was everything.
+The air inside thickened, went opaque at the edges, took on the quality of space that had been told it was not connected to the space outside anymore.
+Partial Temporal Distortion followed half a second later.

 It was approximately three meters tall.
-It was not constructed from light in the theatrical sense.
-It was light operating at a density that had physical consequences, a thing made of concentrated divine energy wearing the structural shape that the Solar God's theological tradition had decided was appropriate for instruments of this kind.
-It had two purposes in this space: destroy the constraints, and protect the person who had called it.
+It was light operating at a density that had physical consequences, a thing made of concentrated divine energy wearing the structural shape the Solar God's tradition had decided was appropriate for instruments of this kind.

 Aldric also activated One With the Light.

-Inside the isolated space, both things began simultaneously, the angel expanding outward, Aldric himself becoming something that operated at a speed the normal register of physical existence did not permit.
-The space began to come apart at its boundaries, the isolation framework under assault from two directions, the angel pressing from inside while the divine acceleration stressed the edges.
+Inside the isolated space, both things began simultaneously.
+The angel expanding outward, Aldric himself becoming something that operated at a speed the normal register of physical existence did not permit.
+The space began to come apart at its boundaries.

 It would hold perhaps forty seconds.

-Gepetto reached into the desk drawer without looking away from the space.
+Gepetto reached into the desk drawer without looking away.

-The scissors were Victorian in the sense that they had been made by a craftsman operating in a specific tradition that no longer existed, handle in darkened silver with engravings of foliage coiling in a pattern that followed the curve of the metal.
-He had carried them since before Alaric had used them in Edren, and he had been thinking about them in the context of a specific question: what happened when you used an instrument designed to sever the connection between a being and its enabling condition, against a being that was itself the enabling condition.
+The scissors were in his hand.
+He had carried them since before Alaric had used them in Edren, thinking about what happened when you used an instrument designed to sever connections against a being that was itself the enabling condition.

-He found it.
+He found the connection between the angel and the divine framework.
 Not visually.
 The scissors had their own logic for finding what they were built to cut.

 He closed the blades.

 The sound was the same as it had been in Edren.
-Something unraveling retroactively, the cut happening across every moment the angel had existed rather than only at the moment it was made.
-The divine energy that had been organized into a three-meter instrument dissolved from the inside out, not violently, not with residue, just ceasing to maintain the organization that had made it a thing rather than a condition.
+Something unraveling retroactively.
+The divine energy that had been organized into a three-meter instrument dissolved from the inside out—not violently, not with residue, just ceasing to maintain the organization that had made it a thing.

 The isolated space stopped collapsing.